Speiger/Primitive-Collections/README.md

 	- putAll: putAll but in Array form.
 	- putAllIfAbsent: Puts only the elements that are absent.
 	- addTo (Only Primitives Values) (From FastUtil but moved to Interface): allows to add to the value of a given key.
 If not present it will be added.
 (Accumulator)
+	- subFrom (Only Primitive Values): allows to subtract from the value of a given key.
+If value reached getDefaultReturnValue() element will be removed.
 	- addToAll: Same as addTo but bulkVersion.
 	- removeOrDefault: removes a Element and if not present returns the default value instead of the present value.
 	- mergeAll: BulkVersion of Merge function.